Coronavirus and its impact.

 Do you have a problem with your heating system or have a question?
 View our FAQ page by clicking here.

 Helping to Reduce Your Carbon Footprint at Lochside of Leys

-Bancon Homes new development in Banchory has a 21st century environmental solution to home heating and hot water needs.
-The new development is part of a Biomass district heating system fuelled by locally sourced wood chips to supply each home with hot water for central heating and washing etc.
+This Bancon Homes development in Banchory harnesses a 21st century environmental solution to home heating and hot water needs.
+The development is part of a Biomass district heating system fuelled by locally sourced wood chips to supply each home with hot water for central heating and washing etc.

-Our homes at Lochside of Leys have a Bronze Active Sustainability Rating as a result of the energy efficient construction, appliances, lighting and a range of other measures Bancon Homes have employed to ensure your home is warm, comfortable and is environmentally friendly.
+The homes at Lochside of Leys have a Bronze Active Sustainability Rating as a result of the energy efficient construction, appliances, lighting and a range of other measures Bancon Homes have employed to ensure each home is warm, comfortable and is environmentally friendly.

 At Lochside of Leys you can choose from a range of beautiful 3, 4 or 5 bedroom luxury homes nestled in a stunning woodland location and combine your environmental aspirations with the reality of a quality, well-insulated home that has a heating and hot water system that can help to reduce your carbon footprint.

 The team at HoBESCo welcomed students from Aberdeen University to its Hill of Banchory biomass unit as part of their MSc Oil & Gas studies.